John and Nellie Wooden

 What is the John and Nellie Wooden Institute for Men of Principle?

 The Wooden Institute is Beta Theta Pi’s hallmark leadership program.
 It is a transformative experience offered over several days in Oxford, Ohio.
 Seventy-five collegians from across North America attend each session and learn the skills necessary to become effective and capable chapter leaders.
 Attending the Wooden Institute will broaden your horizons and challenge you to think “outside the box.”
 Visiting the Administrative Office will amaze and inspire you.
 Everything you learned in the “Son of the Stars” comes to life.
-There is no better location than the Fraternity’s founding place to recommit yourself to the principles and obligations of Beta Theta Pi.
+There is no better location than the Fraternity’s founding place to recommit yourself to the Principles and Obligations of Beta Theta Pi.

 What exactly do we do at Wooden?